-- 1. To demonstrate good external citizenship by contributing to the external academic community - 2.
+- 1. To demonstrate good external citizenship by contributing to the external academic community; - 2.
 To promote knowledge translation and enterprise by participating in networks and activities that disseminate research-based knowledge beyond academia; - 3.
-To participate in patient and public involvement activities (which may occur out of usual working hours).
+Establish good working relations with UNRWA and communicate with UNRWA as needed, including presentations of main findings